OptPhotLab/SpecCal/README.md

 SpecCal v.1.2
 =============

-SpecCal: a novel software for in-field spectral characterization of high-resolution spectrometers
+SpecCal is a stand-alone IDL application for the in-field spectral calibration of high-resolution spectrometers, based on the spectral matching algorithm proposed by Meroni et al. (2010).
+This repository contains a copy of the software originally submitted alongside the paper by Busetto et al. "SpecCal: a novel software for in-field spectral characterization of high-resolution spectrometers" (See "Citation".

-SpecCal is a stand-alone IDL application for the in-field spectral calibration of high-resolution spectrometers, based on the spectral matching algorithm proposed by Meroni et al. (2010)
+**NOTE**  If you encounter any problems, you can report it in the "issues" page of this repository, However, since the software is not currently actively manteined, we can't guarantee we'll be able to help.

 Installation Instructions:
 --------------------------